adamgils/quicktube/README.md

-# QuickTube - YouTube Video Summarizer with OpenAI GPT-3
+# QuickTube - YouTube Video Summarizer
 Live version of this app at quicktube.streamlit.app

 ## Description